If you’re a TRAVELER, an ART LOVER, or a LIFELONG LEARNER, then you probably know there’s something special about the ancient Etruscans.

-Enjoy bite-sized video lessons that you can consume whenever and wherever it works for you!
+Enjoy bite-sized video lessons you can consume whenever and wherever it works for you!

-My course on Etruscan art consists of 4 modules, each with on-demand video lessons inside.
+My course on Etruscan art comprises 4 modules, each with on-demand video lessons inside.
 Go at your own pace so you don’t feel bored, overwhelmed, or bogged down.